jarviscanada/jarvis_data_eng_TristanTapson/core_java/grep/README.md

 tristantapson8/grep [regex] [rootPath] [outFile]
 ```

-## Implemenation
+## Implementation
-To implement the project, Java and Stream API's were used.
+To implement the project, Java and Stream APIs were used.
 Within the ***JavaGrepImp.java*** file, is a runner method called `process`, which dictates the entire flow of the program, using various helper methods.
 Below is the pseudocode for process:

 ```
 matchedLines = []